 Why standard treatment alone often doesn't work:

 Most addicts need intensive support in the first several months.
 The recovery rate using twelve-step programs alone is discouragingly low: 22%.
 And to date, twelve-step programs have the best recovery rate available.
 22% recovery is a very sobering statistic.
-However, when hypnotherapy is combined with Twelve-Step, the success rate recovery is very high (about 87%).
+However, when hypnotherapy is combined with Twelve-Step, the success rate of recovery is very high (about 87%).

 How many sessions will it take?

 Most issues require four to eight sessions for complete success.
-With drug and other substance addiction, the number of reinforcement sessions cannot be predetermined.
+With drug and other substance addictions, the number of reinforcement sessions cannot be predetermined.
 It is recommended that the client in recovery find additional support outside the hypnosis sessions.
 12-Step is a good choice but there are also other support resources.
-What you CAN expect is noticeable positive change after the first session.
+What you CAN expect is a noticeable positive change after the first session.*